awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 Note the mutation is called `createTodo`,  this will be what your prop is named in the when you add the mutation to the component below that will add Todos on the screen and invoke the operation.

-Import the mutation by dding the following into the top of `App.js`:
+Import the mutation by adding the following into the top of `App.js`:

 ```javascript
 import NewTodo from './GraphQLNewTodo';